 4.2 Features and Implications

-It is a market situation where there was a large number of buyers and sellers selling the homogeneous product at a single uniform price.
+It is a market situation where there was a large number of buyers and sellers selling a similar product at a single uniform price.
 The price in this market is set by industry by the free play of demand and supply.
 Examples:

 - Stock Market